stsiwo/go_concepts/basics.md

 ### concurrency

+#### communicating sequential processing (CSP)

+a model how diffferent goroutine communicate each other (sending/receiving data)

+#### shared memory multithreading

+a traditional model how different threads communicate each other.

+this model is commonly used in mainstream programming language.

 #### goroutine (GR): lightweight version of OS thread allows us to write concurrent program

 - main() generate 'main goroutine"